-- I. After the hearing, the King County executive shall make findings and conclusions and shall order one or more of the following: - 1.
-Dismissal of the complaint when a violation is found not to have occurred; - 2.
+- Dismissal of the complaint when a violation is found not to have occurred; - 2.
 Corrective personnel action; - 3.
 Disqualification and suspension of authority of all members, any board, commission, or other body constituting the violating contract awarding authority; - 4.
-Enforcement of any other remedy available under the laws of King County. - J. Upon receipt of a written and signed allegation that a business owner is improperly being considered to be, or has improperly been rejected as, a minority business or women's business as defined in this ordinance, or that a waiver or reduction of set-aside requirements has been improperly denied or granted, or if such information is discovered from information gained through compliance monitoring, the King County executive shall order that an investigation be conducted by the director, department of executive administration.
+Enforcement of any other remedy available under the laws of King County.

+(( $\mathcal{F}$ )) L. Upon receipt of a written and signed allegation that a business owner is improperly being considered to be, or has improperly been rejected as, a minority business or women's business as defined in this ordinance, or that a waiver or reduction of setaside requirements has been improperly denied or granted, or if such information is discovered from information gained through compliance monitoring, the ((King County executive)) director shall order that an investigation be conducted by the ((director, department of executive administration)) administrator.
 The pendency of such allegations or of subsequent hearings on such allegations shall not be grounds to postpone or restrain the award of any contracts then being advertised or for which bids have been received.
-If there is probable cause to believe that corrective action is warranted, the executive or his/her designee will, upon ten days written notice to all interested parties of whom he/she is aware, and upon publication of notice of the hearing in the manner provided for the advertising of contracts, conduct a hearing to determine whether or not the allegation is correct.
+If there is ((probable)) reasonable cause to believe that corrective action is warranted, the director ((executive or his/her designee)) will, upon ten days written notice to all interested parties of whom he/she is aware, and upon publication of notice of the hearing in the manner provided for the advertising of contracts, conduct a hearing to determine whether or not the allegation is correct.
 The hearing shall be recorded and each interested party shall have the right to call and examine witnesses, to produce documentary and physical evidence, to cross-examine witnesses, and to be represented by anyone of his/her choice lawfully permitted to do so.
-The hearing officer shall permit testimony to be given by any parties which would be directly affected by the matter, and a representative of the executive or the agency conducting the investigation.
+The hearing officer designated by the director shall permit testimony to be given by any parties which would be directly affected by the matter, and a representative of the executive or the agency conducting the investigation.

-After the hearing, the King County executive shall make findings and conclusions and shall order appropriate corrective action, if any.
+After the hearing, the ((King County executive)) director shall make findings and conclusions and shall order appropriate corrective action, if any.

-((47))K. In addition to any other remedy available under the laws of King County and the State of Washington any person, firm, corporation, business, union, or organization which prevents or interferes with a contractor and/or subcontractor's efforts to comply with the requirements of this chapter or which submits false or misleading information to any King County department or employee concerning compliance with this chapter shall be subject to a civil penalty of up to five thousand dollars for each occurrence, King County having previously complied with the notice and hearing provisions of this ordinance.
+$((K{r}))$ M. In addition to any other remedy available under the laws of King County and the State of Washington any person, firm, corporation, business, union, or organization which prevents or interferes with or retaliates against a contractor and/or subcontractor's efforts to comply with the requirements of this chapter or which submits false or misleading information to any King County department or employee concerning compliance with this chapter shall be subject to a civil penalty of up to five thousand dollars for each occurrence, King County having previously complied with the notice and hearing provisions of this ordinance.
 Each submission of false or misleading information shall constitute a separate occurrence.